Chantelsky/Chantelsky/README.md

 ## Hi, I'm Chantel 👋
-As a software engineer with 4 years of experience, I have honed my skills in frontend development and design.
-I am knowledgeable in modern Web technologies and tools.
-My passion lies in creating beautiful and functional user interfaces that deliver a seamless experience to users.
-I am constantly seeking to expand my skillset and stay up-to-date with the latest developments in the industry.
+As a software engineer with four years of experience, I have developed a strong foundation in frontend development and design.
+Over the years, I have honed my skills in creating intuitive and visually appealing user interfaces that enhance the user experience.
+However, I have recently shifted my focus towards improving my backend programming abilities.
+I am committed to learning the latest tools and technologies in this area and applying them to create robust, efficient, and scalable applications.
+My goal is to become a well-rounded software engineer with expertise in both frontend and backend development, and to leverage this expertise to deliver exceptional products that meet the needs of end-users.

 🔭 I’m currently working on: Upskilling<br>
 🌱 I’m currently learning: Rust <br>